 Bud Johnson in Homer produces a folk music radio show called Acoustic Accents on KUAC Fairbanks, KIYU Galena, KYUK Bethel, with KNHS putting it up on the NPR satellite.
 It’s a great show.
 He might know of local productions in the area.

 I’ve had info on many musical events in the Homer area provided courtesy of Mike Hayes of of Downward Dog Productions.

-Info on the above events in Homer at 299-0396.
-Mostly at the Downeast Saloon.
+Info about events in Homer at 299-0396.
+Last known at the Downeast Saloon.

 McCarthy is a small community nestled in the heart of the Wrangell-St. Elias range about 5 miles from the site of the old Kennicott Copper mines.
 It is sixty bumpy dirt road miles beyond Chitina.
 There is now one store there and a couple of eateries, but you should bring your own basic provisions.
 There is camping in the area as well as lodging at The McCarthy Lodge (907) 554-4402.
 It’s a very scenic and historic place.
 I recommend bringing bicycles in the summer to get around.
 McCarthy is mostly shut down for tourists in the winter.

-The Alaska Folk Festival also promotes the occasional concert besides their big Alaska Folk Fest in April.
+The Alaska Folk Festival promotes the occasional concert besides their big Alaska Folk Fest in April.